Why do e-commerce operators need Unified Analytics?

 Understanding your store performance often involves much more than just analyzing single, standalone metrics like website traffic, conversion rates, or revenue.
 While these are undoubtedly important, they often don’t provide a comprehensive view.
 Relying solely on basic metrics from individual channels could mean missing out on deeper, more valuable insights.

 This is where the concept of blended metrics comes into play.
-Blended metrics are composite KPIs derived from multiple data points across various platforms.
-It is impossible to obtain blended metrics – such as aggregated ad spend or contribution margins – with siloed data.
+Blended metrics are composite KPIs derived from multiple data points across various platforms — for example, the true cost of acquiring a customer who first clicked a Meta Ads ad, signed up via a Klaviyo flow, and converted on Shopify.
+It is impossible to obtain blended metrics — such as aggregated ad spend or contribution margins — with siloed data.

 Unified analytics tools bring many blended metrics to your fingertips without the hassle of manual data exports and hours of analysis in spreadsheets.